ofelix03/transformer/README.md

 2. **Use github clone**
 	You can also clone the github repository for this package

-	Simply run the following commands in your terminal.
+	Simply follow the laid out steps below.
 Make sure you already have git environment set up on your machine.
+You can checkout how to do so on Git's [official site](http://www.git-scm.com "Git official site")

 	+ **Step 1**

+		Open your terminal and run the `git clone` command below:
 		```php
 			git clone https:\\www.github.com\ofelix03\transformer.git
 		```